chaoss/website/release/202008/metrics-value-rc.md

 ## Value
 Value Repository: https://github.com/chaoss/wg-value

 _The value working group is undergoing a restructuring.
-All previously released metrics are being revised and will be released within the new focus group structure_
+All previously released metrics are being revised and moved into the new focus group structure_

 ### Focus Area - Communal Value